Artists and Industrial Revolution: Images of the Changing World

-Even though depictions of rural labor remained frequent, industry, as an important part of the reality and people’s life, became a more and more explored topic.
+Even though depictions of rural labor remained frequent, industry, as an important part of reality and people’s life, became a more and more explored topic.

 In 1881 Ernst Josephson traveled to Spain accompanied by the painters Anders Zorn, Hugo Birger, and Christian Skredsvig.
 Their aim was to see the works of the great Spanish masters in the museums and to depict Spanish peasant life.
 While in Triana, the area of Seville dominated by the Romani, Josephson was approached by a group of smiths who asked him if he could portray them standing outside their smithy.

 To realistically represent this combined smithy and mechanical workshop, the Industrial Revolution artist Eugène Buland used photographs.
 Representing all the details of the machinery wouldn’t be possible otherwise.
 For example, the foreman depicted here is using a drill to make a cogwheel.
 It is a vital component that keeps the entire modern machinery rolling.